Smeck Park

 Electricity: Yes

-Description: This shelter has eight 8′ picnic tables and will seat approximately 48-64 people.
-A charcoal grill is adjacent to the shelter.
-Those with reservations will be given access to the small parking lot close to the shelter.
+Description: This open air picnic shelter has eight 8′ picnic tables and will seat approximately 48-64 people.

 Picnic Tables

-There are additional picnic tables in open spaces and charcoal grills throughout the park.
+There are picnic tables located throughout the park.